Johnny Cueto: Miami Marlins (2023)

 On January 19, 2023, Cueto signed a one-year contract with the Miami Marlins with a club option for the 2024 season.
 Cueto exited his Marlins debut with a biceps injury and was placed on the injured list.
 He began a rehab assignment with the Triple-A Jacksonville Jumbo Shrimp, but suffered a sprained left ankle after falling awkwardly.
 He was transferred to the 60-day injured list on May 23.
 He was activated on July 10.
 In 13 games (10 starts), he struggled to a 6.02 ERA with 39 strikeouts across 52 1/3 innings of work.
 Cueto became a free agent following the season.

 Texas Rangers

 On April 23, 2024, Cueto signed a minor league contract with the Texas Rangers.
 On June 4, Cueto agreed to push back the opt–out date in his contract.
 In 8 games for the Triple–A Round Rock Express, he compiled a 5.92 ERA with 30 strikeouts in 38 innings.
 On July 2, he exercised the opt–out clause in his contract and became a free agent.

 Los Angeles Angels (2024)

 On July 20, 2024, Cueto signed a minor league contract with the Los Angeles Angels.
 In 2 starts for the Angels, he allowed 9 runs on 14 hits with 6 strikeouts in 11 1/3 innings.
 Cueto was designated for assignment by Los Angeles on August 30.
 He elected free agency on September 2.

+Leones del Escogido (2024-2026)

+On December 13, 2024, Cueto signed a contract with Leones del Escogido of the Dominican Professional Baseball League.
+Cueto finished the regular season with an ERA of 1.20 over 30.0 innings pitched, and pitched 6 scoreless innings in game three of the LIDOM Final.

+On October 1, 2025, Cueto said that he was preparing physically to play with the Leones again during the 2025-2026 season.
+Cueto started in four games for Leones during the season, with 14.0 innings pitched and a 9.00 ERA.